Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Frank-Wolfe-Type Algorithms for Problem

-Thus, a projected gradient update enjoys a per-iteration worst case error reduction that is no worse than that of a Frank-Wolfe step with line-search (option 2 in Algorithm \ref{alg:fw}).
-Hence, it can be seen that all the convergence guarantees from Theorems \ref{thm:rankoneFW} and \ref{thm:rankoneFWimprov} also hold for Algorithm \ref{alg:fwpg}.
+Thus, a projected gradient update enjoys a per-iteration worst-case error reduction that is no worse than that of a Frank-Wolfe step with line-search (option 2 in Algorithm \ref{alg:fw}).
+This implies that both the $O(1/t)$ convergence rate and the linear convergence rates for the sequence $\{\X_t\}_{t\geq 1}$ guaranteed in Theorems \ref{thm:rankoneFW} and \ref{thm:rankoneFWimprov}, also hold for Algorithm \ref{alg:fwpg}.